SboneloMdluli/Yield-Curve/README.md

+# Yield Curve
+## Efficiency Mechanisms

+We construct the yield curve from a given list of dates in linear time and in linear space due to having to store the data, where the date is the key and the values is a tuple of the bid and ask.
+The getRate method interpolates a given data point in constant time; $O(1)$.
+The bottleneck is with initialising the data point which can not be improved from $O(n)$, therefore the best runtime the program can achieve is $O(n)$, where n is the number of data points.

+To achieve this runtime it's necessary to restrict the according to the constraint below.
+Justification for this requirement is given in the solution approach section.
+* The dates must have a fixed frequency, i.e difference in time between successive points is constant.
+* The first date and second date must be inserted in ascending order and in succession.

+## Solution approach

 We use a dictionary (HashMap in java) to insert and access data which can be done in contanst time.
 The disadvantage with a HashMap is that the data is stored in an unordred and unpredictable fashion.
 This is particularly problematic for cases where there is a need to get a non key value ($k$) that is before $k_h$ or after $k_l$.
 Without having a fixed frequency this would a require linear scan of the map $`k_l \leq k \leq k_h = O(n)`$ making getRate linear instead of constant time.
 We are able to get $k_l$ and $k_h$ in constant time for fixed frequency data because we know that both all keys are a factor of the frequency therefore if we want to find the dates a date is inbetween we can simply round up and down from that date to the nearest factor of the frequency to get both $k_h$ and $k_l$ respectively.

 The frequency is determined from the first and second entries thereafter the data points can be inserted anyhow.